 For greenhouse gardening made easy, a popular building is a pipe frame curved roof style, wherein the frame is made of piping covered by a single or double layer of ultraviolet shielding [6 mil.
 (0.006 inch)] thick or heavier plastic sheeting.
 An air inflated double layer will reduce heating costs by 30 percent, but keep in mind that this plastic sheeting will probably only last one or two years.
 Using fiberglass when building a greenhouse will extend the life a few years to up to twenty.

 Plans are available on the web, or if you are good at math can be drawn up yourself.
 For a temporary, movable greenhouse, PVC piping may be cut to create your frame and then covered with the same plastic sheeting as above, more or less creating a large cold frame.

 Ventilation and Heating the Greenhouse

-Ventilation for greenhouse gardening would be simple side or roof vents that can be louvered open to adjust the ambient temperature: ideally between 50-70 degrees F. (10-21 C.) depending on the crop.
-Temperature is allowed to rise 10-15 degrees before venting.
+Ventilation for greenhouse gardening would be simple side or roof vents that can be louvered open to adjust the ambient temperature: ideally between 50 and 70 degrees F. (10-21 C.) depending on the crop.
+Temperature is allowed to rise 10 to 15 degrees before venting.
 A fan is another nice option when building a greenhouse, pushing the warm air back down around the base of the plants.

 The home heating system will not work to heat the adjacent structure when you build your own greenhouse.
 It is just not up to the task, so a 220 volt electric circuit heater or small gas or oil heater installed through the masonry should do the trick.